ViliamVadocz/ViliamVadocz.github.io/src/takbot_tutorial/move_ordering.md

 I want to leave that for the next chapters, so instead I suggest we limit ourselves to a single move lookahead.
 That means taking winning moves when we have them, and to prevent roads in 1 (when possible).

-The idea is that for each of our moves that we get out of `move_ordering` we will try playing it on a "virtual" board to see if it wins.
+The idea is to use the score to order the moves from best to worst, and to try them on a "virtual" board to see if it wins.
 If yes, we can just play it.
-We can also check all of the opponent's moves from the position after our prospective move to see if they can make a road.
-If yes, we should avoid playing that move.
+We can likewise check the opponent's moves before playing our prospective move to see whether they can win.
+If yes, we should avoid playing that move.  move.

 Whether it's for us or for the opponent, we want to know if the current player can win.
 Let's implement a function to check that and give us the winning move.